FAI pressing ahead with new appointments for senior jobs

 The Directors for Operations, High Performance and Finance – Barry Gleeson, Ruud Dokter and Alex O’Connell respectively – appear to be unaffected by the reorganisation, as, apparently, their roles have not been redefined.
 A new HR Director is also to be recruited.

-Staff at the association were told of the changes on Friday when it was also revealed that senior team manager Stephen Kenny is to take on the Director of Football role.
+Staff at the association were told of the changes on Friday when it was also revealed that senior team manager Stephen Kenny is to take on the International Football Director role.

 The appointment has been interpreted as a vote of confidence in Kenny whose influence would extend overseeing the national team and an attempt to more effectively integrate his job into the association’s wider structure.